benjamindally/command-hangman/instructions.md

 ### Minimum Requirements

 Attempt to complete homework assignment as described in instructions.
 If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
+Adding a README.md as well as adding this homework to your portfolio are required as well and more information can be found below.

 ---